Last amended by Act 24 June 2011 No 38.

 The licensee and the owner are under obligation to make sure that a decision relating to disposal is carried out, unless otherwise decided by the Ministry.
 The obligation to carry out the decision relating to disposal is applicable even if this decision is made or is to be implemented after the expiry of the licence.

-If a license or a participating interest in a license has been transferred pursuant to Section 10-12 first paragraph, the assignor shall be alternatively liable for financial obligations towards the remaining licensees for the cost of carrying out the decision relating to disposal.
+If a licence or a participating interest in a licence has been transferred pursuant to Section 10-12 first paragraph, the assignor shall be alternatively liable for financial obligations towards the remaining licensees for the cost of carrying out the decision relating to disposal.
 The assignor shall also be alternatively liable towards the State if costs related to the Ministry’s decision regarding measures pursuant to paragraph six are not covered by the licensee or another responsible party.
 The financial obligation stipulated according to the first and second sentences shall be calculated on the basis of the size of the participating interest assigned and shall be claimed from the assignor after deduction of the assessed value of the costs incurred by implementation of the decision regarding disposal.
-The assignor’s obligations will exist through subsequent transfers of the license or a participating interest in the license, but to the effect that claims shall initially be directed to the company being the previous assignor of the participating interest.
+The assignor’s obligations will exist through subsequent transfers of the licence or a participating interest in the licence, but to the effect that claims shall initially be directed to the company being the previous assignor of the participating interest.
 The financial obligation shall be limited to costs related to facilities, including wells, which existed at the time of the transfer.